-There is a nice space near the door to store things along with a coat rack.
-The dresser below the tv has a few drawers and shelves if you want to unpack.
-But if you’re like me you’ll just put your suitcase on the luggage rack next to the door. 🙂 There are also additional outlets on the back of the dresser.
+There is a nice space near the door to store things like your suitcases plus a coat rack.
+The dresser below the television has a few drawers and shelves if you want to unpack.
+But if you're like me you'll just put your suitcase on the luggage rack next to the door.
+There are also additional outlets on the back of the dresser.
 Next up is the refrigerator and coffee nook and then a small closet.
 The closet does have a lower bar if you want to hang anything up.

 The bathroom is now one large room.
 The sink used to be separate from the shower and the toilet.
 You can roll under the sink and there is a lot of counter space for storage.
 There is also a lighted make-up mirror which is really nice.

-The shower is smaller than it used to be but it is the same size as the roll in showers that I have used at the deluxe resorts and at Disney’s All-Star Music Resort.
-(Those rooms are getting renovated as well but I think the bathroom layout will be similar.)
-I rolled in, transferred, and then pushed my wheelchair back some and put the shower curtain in front of it so it didn’t get wet.
+The shower is smaller than it used to be but is the same size as the roll in showers I have used at the deluxe resorts.
+I rolled in, transferred, and then pushed my wheelchair back some and put the shower curtain in front of it so it didn't get wet.

 The shower bench is really nice and I felt very stable.
 It also folds up.
 The shower head is adjustable and there are H2O products available.
 The last bottle is a little hard to reach but I always bring my own products with me.
 Which reminds me, a little shelf to put them on would have been nice.